| Title: | Time Series Analysis and Computational Finance |

 The Sterling ratio is defined as a portfolio's overall return divided

-by the portfolio's maxdrawdown
+by the portfolio's maxdrawdown statistic.
+In finance the

 Sterling Ratio represents a measure of the portfolio's risk-adjusted